The Nest

 A trust can also give you greater control over asset distribution.

 You can set specific conditions for the distribution and designate a trustee to manage your assets if you become incapacitated.
-This allows you to have peace of mind, knowing your assets will be allocated according to your wishes.
+This gives you peace of mind, knowing your assets will be allocated according to your wishes.

 Lastly, placing your house in a trust can protect your beneficiaries from creditors and lawsuits.
 When your assets are held in a trust, they are separate from your personal assets, providing an additional layer of security for your beneficiaries.